programmfabrik/fylr-helm/charts/fylr/README.md

 ## Getting started

-The following instructions show you how to install and run *fylr* on your Kubernetes cluster.
-For these steps, you must have access to a Kubernetes cluster and have Helm installed.
+The following steps show how to install and run *fylr* on Kubernetes.
+You need access to an already existing Kubernetes cluster.
+You need Helm installed on your local machine where you execute the following commands.
 The following example also assumes that you have a working ingress controller installed, such as [nginx-ingress](https://kubernetes.github.io/ingress-nginx/deploy/), and that you have a domain name pointing to the ingress controller.
 In addition, we assume that you have access to an S3-compatible object storage provider and have created a bucket for fylr.
-The following steps will guide you through the installation of fylr.

 1. Add the fylr Helm repository: